CristyB09/Linked-Lists/README.md

         Linked Data Organisation

       The section introduces an implementation approach that uses memory only as needed (for a new entry) and returns unneeded memory to the system (after an entry is removed)
-       • By using a linked data organisation to implement the Bag ADT we avoid moving data when adding or removing bag entries
+      • By using a linked data organisation to implement the Bag ADT we avoid moving data when dding or removing bag entries
       Linked Data Organisation
       • A linked list (linked chain) is a linear data structure often used to implement other data structures (such as stacks, queues, trees)